kencx/keyb/README.md

 <p align="center">Create and view your own custom hotkey cheatsheet in the terminal</p>

 ### Features
-- Lightweight
+- Lightweight and quick
 - Fully customizable
-- Fuzzy search
+- Fuzzy filtering
 - Vim key bindings
 - Export to stdout for fzf, rofi support